Affiliate links on Android Authority may earn us a commission. Learn more.

 The best smart rings you can buy

-- Oura Ring 3: The Oura Ring 3 remains the best smart ring you can buy.
-It offers a wide suite of wellness features baked into an attractive and hardy metal band.
+- The Oura Ring 3 remains the best smart ring you can buy.
+It offers a wide suite of wellness features baked into an attractive, hardy metal band.

-- Circular Ring: Coming up close behind the Oura Ring, the Circular Ring has a similar fitness-first focus, but adds customization and doesn’t require a monthly subscription.
+- The Circular Ring is the best Oura Ring alternative.
+It has a similar fitness-first focus but adds customization and doesn’t require a monthly subscription.

-- McLear RingPay: Not everyone wants a device for fitness tracking.
-The RingPay doesn’t track wellness, but does include NFC to power its marquee mobile payments feature.
+- McLear’s RingPay is the best ring for mobile payments.
+Not everyone wants a device for fitness tracking.
+The RingPay doesn’t track wellness but does include NFC to power its marquee mobile payments feature.

-- ArcX Smart Ring: Affordable, functional, and flexible, the ArcX Ring acts as an extension of your smartphone, allowing music and call controls from your finger.
+- The ArcX Smart Ring is the best budget smart ring.
+Affordable, functional, and flexible, the ArcX Ring is an extension of your smartphone, allowing music and call controls from your finger.